 A Business Select fare from New York (LaGuardia) to Los Angeles is around 75,000 points.

-Companion Pass: Earn 110,000 points in 1 calendar year, and you’ll get a free Companion Pass.
+Companion Pass: Earn 110,000 points in a calendar year, and you’ll the Companion Pass for the remainder of the year in which you earn it plus the following year.
 Only certain points qualify, including points earned for:

 - Flights (base but not bonus points)